How to calculate VHIS tax deduction? (With 4 examples)

 Total $15,336 $2,606

-• ^Calculate the standard premium for a 40-year-old man/ woman insuring Bowtie Pink (semi-private) with deductibles of HK$50k.
+• ^Calculated based on the standard premium for a 40-year-old man/woman insuring Bowtie Pink (Ward) with an $80,000 deductible.

-• #Calculate the standard premium for a 20-year-old man/ woman insuring Bowtie Pink (semi-private) with deductibles of HK$50k.
+• #Calculated based on the standard premium for a 20-year-old man/woman insuring Bowtie Pink (Ward) with an $80,000 deductible.

-As you may have guessed when Mr. Wong insures his entire family of eight🏘️, the tax deduction amount will inevitably be higher.
-Insuring his spouse, even helping his parents and family members to purchase insurance, can result in more tax deductions!
+If you’re savvy, you might already know that when Mr. Wong insures his family of eight 🏘️, the tax deduction amount will be even more.
+This confirms that insuring couples, and even helping parents and family members, can deduct more tax!

-Don’t wait any longer, immediately find out how much tax deduction Mr. Wong can get when insuring his entire family of eight🏘️.
-Since the four elderly family members are all retired and do not have group medical insurance to support the deductibles of tens of thousands of dollars, Mr. Wong purchases each of them with a VHIS Standard.
+Without further ado, find out how much the tax deduction amount is when Mr. Wong insures his family of eight 🏘️.
+Since the four elderly members have retired and lack company medical insurance to cover the tens of thousands in deductibles, Mr. Wong insures each of them with a Bowtie VHIS Standard , which offers reasonable premiums and sufficient coverage (annual limit up to $100,000).

-After calculation, the tax deduction is 2.56 times higher than for four people, reaching $6,664.
+After calculation, the tax deduction amount is 2.56 times higher than insuring four people, reaching $6,664.

-Insured Person Premium x Tax Rate = Tax Deduction
+Insured Premium x Tax Rate = Tax Deduction

 Mr. Wong 👨🏼🦲 $5,256 1 x 17% = $893